ASPCA Therapy Animal Program

 - Pet Partner Team Evaluations

-The therapy animal test is conducted by a Pet Partners Licensed Team Evaluator, by appointment.
+The therapy animal test is conducted by a Pet Partners Licensed Team Evaluator every month.
 The Team Evaluation process assesses the animal/handler team; how well the handler interprets and manages the animal's behavior and how well the animal responds to the handler.
 The main emphasis being that the animal is under control at all times.
 This process is the safest way to identify acceptable visiting teams.

 When: after completing the Handler Course and having your vet sign the Health Screening Form

-Where: the ASPCA's Midtown office on Sundays, and our 92nd Street Headquarters on Monday evenings.
+Where: the ASPCA's Midtown office on Saturdays, and our 92nd Street Headquarters on Wednesday evenings.

 Fee: $20.00 in cash or check payable to the ASPCA